Special offer

 AWS Certified Solutions Architect

 Candidates with this Amazon certification can build, deploy and maintain cloud environments via Amazon Web Services.
-Amazon is the world leader in cloud computing, so an AWS certified solutions architect qualification is a great plus on any resume.
+Amazon is the world leader in cloud computing, so an AWS-certified solutions accreditation can be a substantial addition to a resume.

-Recertification: AWS certifications have to be renewed every three years.
+Recertification: AWS certifications require renewal every three years.

 CompTIA cloud+

-Individuals with CompTIA cloud+ certifications have a comprehensive understanding of cloud computing.
-They have the skills to configure, deploy, secure, manage and troubleshoot cloud systems.
+This vendor-neutral certification demonstrates comprehensive knowledge of cloud computing.
+Individuals with CompTIA Cloud+ certification have the skills to configure, deploy, secure, manage and troubleshoot cloud systems.

-Recertification: CompTIA cloud+ certifications have to be renewed every three years.
+Recertification: CompTIA Cloud+ certifications require renewal every three years.

 Google Cloud Certified Professional Cloud Architect (GCP)

-Google Cloud Certified Professional Cloud Architects know how to handle cloud architecture.
-GCP cloud architects can design, deploy and manage scalable, robust dynamic solutions with Google Cloud Platform technology.
+Google Cloud Certified Professional Cloud Architects know how to design and implement cloud architectures.
+GCP cloud architects can manage scalable, robust, dynamic solutions with Google Cloud Platform technology.
+This certification shows expertise in cloud architecture and best practices.

-Recertification: GCP cloud architect certifications have to be renewed every two years.
+Recertification: GCP cloud architect certifications require renewal every two years.

 Salesforce Certified Development Lifecycle and Deployment Designer

-An important step toward full Salesforce certified systems architect certification, the Salesforce Certified Development Lifecycle and Deployment Designer qualification is the equivalent of a gold star on any IT resume.
+An important step toward full Salesforce Certified Systems Architect certification, the Salesforce Certified Development Lifecycle and Deployment Designer qualification can be a great addition to an IT resume.

-Recertification: Professionals have to complete one Trailhead maintenance module per year to maintain their Salesforce IT certifications.
+Recertification: Professionals are required to complete one Trailhead maintenance module per year to maintain their Salesforce IT certifications.

 VMware Certified Professional 6 – Data Center Virtualization (VCP6-DCV)

-VCP6-DCV-qualified technology professionals know how to manage data center virtualization in the cloud using VMware’s vSphere 6.0.
+VCP6-DCV-qualified technology professionals can manage data center virtualization in the cloud using VMware’s vSphere 6.0.

-Recertification: Although they’re valid indefinitely, many IT mavens upgrade their VCP6-DCV certifications every two years.
+Recertification: Although they’re valid indefinitely, many IT professionals upgrade their VCP6-DCV certifications every two years to remain current.

 CCIE Data Center